 The left ventricle is conical and its apex is the apex of the heart.
 It is slightly bigger and almost twice as thick as the right ventricle, since it does most of the work when pumping the blood around the body.
 Trabeculae carneae line the inner walls and two papillary muscle are present, that connect themselves to the mitral valve via the chordae tendinae.
 The muscles contract and the valve is closed, forcing the blood up towards the aorta and out of the heart.
 On the posterior superior wall the aortic orifice can be seen with a three cusped valve.
 These cusps on the valve prevent backflow of the blood into the heart.
-Just below the cusps there are slight dilations in the aortic wall and these are known as the aortic sinuses.
+Just above the cusps there are slight dilations in the aortic wall and these are known as the aortic sinuses.

 The first branches of the aorta are the right and left coronary arteries which carry the blood supply to the heart.
 They originate on the distal side of the aortic valve, from their corresponding aortic sinuses.